Why aren’t eggs in Ecuador refrigerated? In this post, you’ll learn how to store eggs in Ecuador and the rest of Latin America.

 From supermarkets to the local tienda, eggs are stored at room temperature.
 At first, we were concerned about the safety of this.
 But we reasoned that if it works for millions of Ecuadorians, it will work for us too.
 And it did.

 So why aren’t eggs refrigerated in Latin America?

 Did you know?
 Did you know that in most other countries of the world, eggs are stored at room temperature, alongside non-perishable food?

-The cleanliness and quality of eggs in Ecuador is not consistent.
-We've bought eggs that range from completely covered in poop and blood to eggs that were spotless and perfectly shaped.
+The cleanliness and quality of eggs in Ecuador are not consistent.
+We’ve bought eggs that range from completely covered in poop and blood to eggs that were spotless and perfectly shaped.

 Why Some Countries Refrigerate Their Eggs And Others Don’t

 The eggs, as pictured above, are not typical of eggs in Ecuador.
 While the eggs sold at the corner tienda (convenience store) commonly have chicken poop on them, they seldom have feathers.

 The short answer is no, eggs don’t have to be refrigerated.
 But it depends on a few factors.

 Eggs get contaminated by salmonella in two 2 ways: